 Crowded House is a walk-in restaurant with no booking required offering ‘world fusion’ food with a strong focus on sharing platters and grazing plates.
-If you’re looking for freshly cooked food made to a very high standard, Crowded House is definitely worth a visit.
+So if you’re looking for freshly cooked food made to a very high standard, Crowded House is definitely worth a visit.

 If you love the arcade games of the 80s, Arcade Club is right up your street.
 Jam-packed with retro games such as Pac-Man and Super Mario, this cheap drink destination is gamer heaven.
-You can also grab yourself a bite to eat.
-Great value for money.
+But, of course, you can also grab yourself a bite to eat—great value for money.

 Propaganda is home to American-inspired food with some unique twists and some marvellous milkshakes.
 Expect a fine range of tasty burgers to spicy hot wings – basically a mouthwatering menu with something for all foodies to enjoy.
 A top spot for drinkers, too, with a modern bar that serves up all the latest cocktails.

-The Clarence is a pub, restaurant and brewery all in one located in a beautifully restored Victorian building spread over four floors in Bury town centre.
+The Clarence is a pub, restaurant, and brewery located in a beautifully restored Victorian building spread over four floors in Bury town centre.
 The award-winning restaurant on the first floor is led by chef Liam Rutherford who showcases the very best of Lancashire and British produce, delivering both pub staples and inventively refined dishes.

 Bloom Coffee Co is a beautifully designed independent coffee house that serves a delicious brunch and a menu inspired by Australian cafe food.
 Boasting a licensed bar serving beer and wine, this is a go-to destination for people looking for a nice chilled catch-up over a coffee.

-Take a trip on the East Lancashire Railway steam train to Ramsbottom or Rawtenstall any weekend and Bank Holiday throughout the year, (apart from Christmas Day), and on Wednesdays, Thursdays and Fridays from May to September.
-Dining with Distinction offers many events from a festive train ride, murdery mystery evenings, afternoon tea or just a posh dinner on a train.
+Take a trip on the East Lancashire Railway steam train to Ramsbottom or Rawtenstall any weekend and Bank Holiday throughout the year (apart from Christmas Day), and on Wednesdays, Thursdays and Fridays from May to September.
+Dining with Distinction offers many events from a festive train ride, murder mystery evenings, afternoon tea or just a posh dinner on a train.

-The Met is an award-winning arts venue which has hosted such big names as Peter Kay, Jason Manford and Steve Coogan.
+The Met is an award-winning arts venue that has hosted such big names as Peter Kay, Jason Manford and Steve Coogan.
 There’s always something worth a watch with tickets very reasonably priced.